hanaDemma/Insurance-data-Analysis-week-3/README.md

 ## Statistical Modeling
 ## Objective
-- to make predictions or draw conclusions
+- To make predictions or draw conclusions based on data.

 ## Tasks
 - Create a new branch task-3 for this phase of development.